-- TWO successfully completed and published, randomized controlled studies in pediatric patients - FAST TRACK and BREAKTHROUGH Therapy Designations granted by FDA - NDA to FDA and MAA to EMA submissions completed in February 2020 - FDA assigned PDUFA target action date of August 10, 2020
+TWO successfully completed and published, randomized controlled studies in pediatric patients

+FAST TRACK and BREAKTHROUGH Therapy Designations granted by FDA

+NDA to FDA and MAA to EMA submissions completed in February 2020

+FDA issued CRL on August 10, 2020 - no clinical or safety issues identified.
+Deficiencies with the facility of the drug product manufacturer

-- Potential for 7.5 YEARS U.S. market exclusivity with Pediatric Orphan Drug Designation - Potential for 10 YEARS E.U. market exclusivity with Pediatric-use Marketing Authorization (PUMA), if granted - Patent Protection in U.S. until January 2038 method of use for children <5 years of age
+Potential for 7.5 YEARS U.S. market exclusivity with Pediatric Orphan Drug Designation

+Potential for 10 YEARS E.U. market exclusivity with Pediatric-use Marketing Authorization (PUMA), if granted

+Patent Protection in U.S. until January 2038 method of use for children <5 years of age
-\PEDMARK is an investigational drug and has not yet been approved by the U.S. Food and

-Drug Administration (FDA) or any regulatory authority

-NDA - New Drug Application

-MAA - Marketing Authorization Application

-PDUFA - Prescription Drug User Fee Act
+\PEDMARK is an investigational drug and has not yet been approved by the U.S. Food and Drug Administration (FDA) or any regulatory authority NDA - New Drug Application MAA - Marketing Authorization Application PDUFA - Prescription Drug User Fee Act